SenseNet/docs.sensenet.com/content/tutorials/getting-started/getting-started-with-react.md

 yarn start
 ```

-If open *localhost:3000* in your browser, you should see your new application's greeting page.
+If you open *localhost:3000* in your browser, you should see your new application's greeting page.

 ![create react app](getting-started-with-react/create-react-app.png)